Welcome To The Most Reviewed Georgia DUI Defense Firm:

 We proudly serve the following Metro Atlanta cities:

-Alpharetta, Atlanta, Aracde GA, Avondale Estates, Baldwin GA, Ball Ground, Berkeley Lake, Bowdon, Braselton, Brookhaven GA, Buford GA, Canton GA, Carrollton GA, Chamblee, Chattahoochee Hills, Clarkston, College Park GA, Commerce, Covington, Cumming, Decatur GA, Doraville, Douglasville, Duluth GA, Dunwoody, East Point, Fairburn, Fayetteville GA, Flowery Branch, Forest Park, Gainesville GA, Hapeville, Holly Springs, Hoschton, Jefferson, Johns Creek, Jonesboro GA, Kennesaw, Lake City GA, Lilburn, Lithonia, Locust Grove, Loganville, Lovejoy, Marietta, Maysville, McDonough, Milton, Monroe GA, Morrow, Mountain Park, Mount Zion GA, Nelson GA, Norcross, Oakwood GA, Palmetto, Peachtree City, Peachtree Corners, Pendergrass, Pine Lake, Powder Springs, Riverdale, Roswell, Sandy Springs, Smyrna, Snellville, Social Circle, Stockbridge, Stone Mountain, Suwanee, Sugar Hill, Temple GA, Tyrone, Union City, Villa Rica, Walnut Grove GA, Watkinsville, Whitesburg, Woodstock GA
+Acworth, Alpharetta, Atlanta, Aracde GA, Avondale Estates, Baldwin GA, Ball Ground, Berkeley Lake, Bowdon, Braselton, Brookhaven GA, Buford GA, Canton GA, Carrollton GA, Chamblee, Chattahoochee Hills, Clarkston, College Park GA, Commerce, Covington, Cumming, Decatur GA, Doraville, Douglasville, Duluth GA, Dunwoody, East Point, Fairburn, Fayetteville GA, Flowery Branch, Forest Park, Gainesville GA, Hapeville, Holly Springs, Hoschton, Jefferson, Johns Creek, Jonesboro GA, Kennesaw, Lake City GA, Lilburn, Lithonia, Locust Grove, Loganville, Lovejoy, Marietta, Maysville, McDonough, Milton, Monroe GA, Morrow, Mountain Park, Mount Zion GA, Nelson GA, Norcross, Oakwood GA, Oxford, Palmetto, Peachtree City, Peachtree Corners, Pendergrass, Pine Lake, Porterdale, Powder Springs, Riverdale, Roswell, Sandy Springs, Smyrna, Snellville, Social Circle, South Fulton, Stockbridge, Stone Mountain, Suwanee, Sugar Hill, Temple GA, Tyrone, Union City, Villa Rica, Walnut Grove GA, Watkinsville, Whitesburg, Woodstock GA

 We proudly serve the following North Georgia counties: